Military history of Native Americans: Terminology

-Over time, there have been different names used to refer to the Indigenous people of North America, such as Indian, Indigenous, Native American, Native, etc. The specific names of tribes or groups, such as Cherokee, Navajo, or Shawnee, are preferable.
+Over time, different names have been used to refer to the Indigenous people of North America, such as Indian, Indigenous, Native American, Native, etc. The specific names of tribes or groups, such as Cherokee, Navajo, or Shawnee, are preferable.
 For the sake of clarity in this article, the name Native or Native American will be used, unless from a direct quote.

 French and Indian War

 Native Americans of multiple tribes fought on both sides of the French and Indian War.
 This war was all about tensions on each side of the border and the conflict that ensued.
 Some major tribes that fought during this war were the Iroquis and the Cherokee.
-These Native Americans were not trained in the form of combat, yet they still found a way to defeat their enemies, such as the Battle of the Monongahela.
+These Native Americans were not trained in the European form of combat, yet they still found a way to defeat their enemies, such as the Battle of the Monongahela.
 The battle was a victory for the French and Native allies, and Hale C. Scipe states that "this was the most crushing defeat ever administered to a British Army on American Soil."
 The Native Americans vanquished trained soldiers.
 Some other Native American tactics in this war were to hide in the trees and bushes, then wait for the enemy to come so they could ambush them.
 After a battle, these people would also go and scalp the enemy, and sometimes steal whatever was found on the bodies.
 Though many of these Native Americans were fighting for the correct cause, many individuals were very hostile towards them, such as the Schupps Mill Massacre.
 This hostile massacre took place when Native Americans were helping refugees look after their livestock.
 Many were killed, and the rest of the Natives retreated.
 The war ended with the Treaty of Paris and greatly influenced the Revolutionary War because of the continuous dispute about borders after the treaty was signed.